Marta (footballer): 2011–2014

+2015–2018

 During her fourth World Cup in 2015, Marta became the all-time top scorer of the women's tournament with 15 goals once she scored the second goal in Brazil's debut against South Korea.
 Brazil lost to Australia in the round-of-16.
+She represented Brazil at the 2016 Summer Olympics and scored two goals against Sweden to help Brazil win their group.
+In the quarter-finals game against Australia, Marta missed her penalty kick during the shoot-out, but Brazil still won.
+They played Sweden again in the semi-finals but lost a penalty shoot-out.
+At the 2018 Copa América, Marta helped Brazil defend its title.

+2019–2022

 During the 2019 FIFA Women's World Cup, she became the first player, male or female, to score at five FIFA World Cup tournaments when she scored a penalty against Australia in Brazil's second group game.
 In the next match, she scored another penalty, this time against Italy, to become the outright leading goalscorer, male or female, at the World Cup with 17 goals in total.
-After Brazil were knocked out by hosts France in a Round of 16, Marta gave an emotional interview to television cameras where she pleaded with Brazilian girls to continue the legacy of ageing legends such as herself, Formiga, and Cristiane.
+After Brazil were knocked out by hosts France in the Round of 16, Marta gave an emotional interview to television cameras where she pleaded with Brazilian girls to continue the legacy of ageing legends such as herself, Formiga, and Cristiane.
 She implored them to "value [women's football] more" and to "cry at the beginning so you can smile at the end."
 The interview went viral during the tournament, with videos getting tens of thousands of retweets on Twitter.

-In that period of time Marta entered top 10 the most popular footballer in the global ranking of the Wikipedia.
+Marta played for Brazil at the 2020 Summer Olympics, which were held in 2021 due to the COVID-19 pandemic.
 On 21 July 2021, she scored twice in a 5–0 win against China to become the first player to score in five straight Olympics.
+Brazil went on to lose a penalty shoot-out to Canada in the quarter-finals.

+2023–present

+On 26 April 2024, Marta announced her retirement from international football following the 2024 Summer Olympics.
+In Brazil's final group play match against Spain, Marta kicked Olga Carmona in the head during the first half of stoppage time and received a red card, resulting in a two-game suspension.
+She returned in the final, and Marta received her third Olympic silver medal following a 1–0 loss to the United States.

+Marta came out of retirement to represent Brazil in the 2025 Copa América Femenina.
+After initially retiring from the national team following the 2024 Olympics, she returned for a pair of friendlies against Japan in May and was subsequently included in the Copa América squad.
+She played a crucial role in Brazil's victory in the final, scoring a late equalizer and contributing in the penalty shootout.